Seven cars that look sporty but are actually terrible

 However, it’s no good being able to talk the talk but not walk the walk.
 It doesn’t matter how awesome your car looks – if it’s actually really slow or drastically flawed in some way, the whole effect is lost.

-Here’s our selection of eight cars that look sporty but are actually terrible.
+Here’s our selection of seven cars that look sporty but are actually terrible.

 It’s hard to think of an example that illustrates our point more effectively than the Plymouth Prowler.
 This retro-styled American sports car first entered production in 1997 and looked as though it should have been sold in some massive Hot Wheels packaging.